JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/developer-guide/udf.md

 KSQL supports these kinds of functions:

+TODO: what style to use here?

 Stateless scalar function (UDF)
 :   A scalar function that takes one input row and returns one output
     value.
 No state is retained between function calls.
-When you implement a custom scalar function, it\'s called a *User-Defined Function (UDF)*.
+When you implement a custom scalar function, it's called a *User-Defined Function (UDF)*.

 Stateful aggregate function (UDAF)
 :   An aggregate function that takes *N* input rows and returns one
     output value.
 During the function call, state is retained for all input records, which enables aggregating results.
-When you implement a custom aggregate function, it\'s called a *User-Defined Aggregate Function (UDAF)*.
+When you implement a custom aggregate function, it's called a *User-Defined Aggregate Function (UDAF)*.

 ::: {.note}